awsdocs/aws-systems-manager-user-guide/doc_source/integration-ps-secretsmanager.md

 **To reference a Secrets Manager secret by using Parameter Store**

 1. Create a secret in Secrets Manager\.
-For more information, see [Creating and Managing Secrets with AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/managing-secrets.html)\.
+For more information, see [Create and manage secrets with with AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/managing-secrets.html)\.

 1. Reference a secret by using the AWS CLI, AWS Tools for Windows PowerShell, or the SDK\.
 When you reference a Secrets Manager secret, the name must begin with the following reserved path: `/aws/reference/secretsmanager/`\.
 By specifying this path, Systems Manager knows to retrieve the secret from Secrets Manager instead of Parameter Store\.
 Here are some example names that correctly reference the Secrets Manager secrets, `CFCreds1` and `DBPass`, using Parameter Store\.
    + `/aws/reference/secretsmanager/CFCreds1`